-Multiple forms of donations exist such as notarial donations, disguised donations, indirect donations and manual donations.
+Multiple forms of gifts exist such as notarial, disguised, indirect and manual gifts.

 Notarial donations are provided under article 931 of the French civil code.

 This form of donation is mandatory for any donation of real estate assets, donations by contracts of marriage, donations to the remaining surviving spouse, joint donations, donations in the profit of two inheriting beneficiaries and donations with reservation of usufruct.

 The donation must be drafted by a notary in an authentic document published in the notary’s records (“rédigé en minutes”).
 The notary must seek the consent of each party.